krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 ### Collaborator

-All collaborator endpoints handle both direct repository collaborators and external collaborators invitations (users not in the organization).
+All "Collaborator" endpoints handle both direct repository collaborators and external collaborators invitations (users not in the organization).

 #### Get Repository Collaborator Permission